Layomi1/registration-form-2/README.md

 Learning :
--CRUD app using json-server.
+CRUD app using json-server,
-- how http requests works
+how http requests works,
--Authetication
+Authetication
 # RegistrationForm
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.